volume-em/empanada-napari-docs/docs/getting_started/install.rst

 2. Download the correct installer for your OS (Mac, Linux, Windows).

-3. After installing `conda`, open a new terminal or command prompt window.
+3. After installing `conda`, open a new terminal or command/anaconda prompt window.

 4. Verify conda installed correctly with::